- What about learning tunes by reading the music?

 - Andy -> Capo (Mac and iOS)

-- Andy -> Music Speed Changer (Android)
+- Andy -> Music Speed Changer (Android - small fee to remove ads)

 If anyone else uses a different package and you’re happy to answer questions about it, let us know.
 There’s a very comprehensive list of software at: